BCI-NE/PES/README.md

     export PYTHONPATH="PES.zip"
     python3 -m PES

-You can run in parallel, in the same computer or a in the same network segment, other teammate instances:
+You can run in parallel, in the same computer or in the same network segment, other teammate instances.
+The type of 'game' can be specified by passing an appropriate config, e.g.:

     python3 -m PES --config config/alt/CONFIG_AI.py

 Unit Tests can be run by typing: